ryanmimrie/ryanmimrie.github.io/microbio.md

 #### Bile Acid Metabolism
 <div style="font-size: 0.95em;">This metric assesses the ability of your gut microbiome to metabolize bile acids.
 Efficient bile acid metabolism is crucial for fat digestion and maintaining a balanced gut environment.
 Higher values suggest a more effective bile acid metabolism process in your gut.</div>

+#### Fibre Degradation
+<div style="font-size: 0.95em;">This metric measures the ability of your gut microbiome to break down dietary fibre into beneficial compounds like short-chain fatty acids.
+Higher values indicate a greater potential for fibre degradation, which supports digestive health and overall gut function.</div>

+#### Vitamin Production
+<div style="font-size: 0.95em;">This metric assesses the capacity of your gut microbiome to synthesize essential vitamins, such as vitamin B12 and vitamin K. Higher values suggest a more robust potential for vitamin production, which is vital for various bodily functions, including energy metabolism and blood clotting.</div>

+#### Methane Production
+<div style="font-size: 0.95em;">This metric evaluates the potential of your gut microbiome to produce methane, a gas that can influence gut motility and may be associated with conditions like constipation.
+Balanced values are ideal, as both high and low methane production can have different health implications.</div>

+#### Pathogen Defence
+<div style="font-size: 0.95em;">This metric indicates the presence of beneficial bacteria in your gut microbiome that can outcompete and inhibit harmful pathogens.
+Higher values suggest a stronger defence mechanism against infections and gut-related illnesses.</div>

+#### Anti-inflammatory Potential
+<div style="font-size: 0.95em;">This metric measures the potential of your gut microbiome to produce anti-inflammatory compounds.
+Higher values indicate a greater capacity for reducing inflammation, which is important for maintaining overall health and preventing chronic diseases.</div>

 #### AMR Presence
 <div style="font-size: 0.95em;">This metric indicates the presence of genes in your gut microbiome that can confer resistance to antibiotics.
 Lower values are preferable as they suggest fewer antibiotic-resistant genes, which is important for reducing the risk of infections that are hard to treat.</div>